 The Development Review Board has legally binding authority over building and development projects in Essex Junction.
 The Board approves or denies applications for development projects by interpreting and applying the rules spelled out in Essex Junction’s Land Development Code, zoning regulations, and Comprehensive Plan.
 The Board also settles appeals from builders, developers, and property owners of decisions made by the Essex Junction Zoning Administrator regarding requests for variances from zoning and land use regulations.
 Development Review Board meetings are considered ‘quasi-judicial hearings,’ similar to court proceedings, and the Board’s decisions are expected to be narrowly focused and well-reasoned.
 The Essex Junction staff provides technical and legal assistance to the Board, but Board members must be able to competently interpret and apply the logic and reasoning of Essex Junction’s Land Development Code and other applicable regulations.

 The Board has five members and generally meets once a month with typical meeting times of 2-3 hours.
-Members must be residents of the Village of Essex Junction, soon-to-be City of Essex Junction, effective July 1, 2022.
+Members must be residents of the City of Essex Junction.
 An extensive application or a higher than usual influx of applications or appeals may occasionally require more meeting time.
 Meetings are held live at Lincoln Hall, but Board members currently have the option of attending online.
 Meetings are televised and open to the public.
 Board members are appointed to three-year terms by the Essex Junction Trustees/City Council.